-Ryerson encourages students, faculty members and staff to publish the results of their Scholarly Research and Creative (SRC) activities in any appropriate venue or format.
-The results of graduate student research are also made public by requirements of the School of Graduate Studies that all successfully defended graduate theses be submitted to the National Library of Canada, the University and the candidate's Program, where they will be freely available to other scholars.
+TMU encourages students, faculty members and staff to publish the results of their Scholarly Research and Creative (SRC) activities in any appropriate venue or format.
+The results of graduate student research are also made public by requirements of YSGS that all successfully defended graduate theses be submitted to the National Library of Canada, the University and the candidate's Program, where they will be freely available to other scholars.